contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 ### Template settings

-**Meta fields:** Here you can specify which meta-information (date of the post, author of the post and number of comments) is displayed.
+**Meta fields:** Here you can specify which meta information (date of the post, author of the post and number of comments) is displayed.

 **News template:** Here you select the template for the posts.
 The following message templates are available by default: